Tell me more ×

 • in Num.
 22:33, אִלּוּ פּוֹן לָא סְטָת means "if it had not (turned?)" as opposed to "if it did not (turn?)".

-@YDK, in Gen. 26:10 in English the difference is not striking (to me, as expressed in the hard time I had translating the Aramaic: see the revision history of the answer).
-But in the other three, I see a clear difference the pon makes.
-In Gen. 31:27, Lavan is saying "I would have sent you with joy and songs" (which is conceivably true), not "I did send you with joy and songs" (a clear lie).
+In Gen. 26:10, then, Avimelech is not saying he almost lay with Rivka but, rather, merely saying that, had he not discovered she was married, he would have almost lain with her.
+This is, perhaps, a step removed from directly accusing himself of any possible wrongdoing (and not how I, for one, have always translated the pasuk).
+And in Gen. 31:27, Lavan is saying "I would have sent you with joy and songs" (which is conceivably true), not "I did send you with joy and songs" (a clear lie).
 Likewise the ones in Balak.
-Seemingly (from these examples), lashon hakodesh doesn't require an extra word for the subjunctive and Aramaic does (and English uses auxiliary verbs like would have). – msh210 Nov 30 '11 at 22:13
+Seemingly (from these examples), lashon hakodesh doesn't require an extra word for the subjunctive and Aramaic does (and English uses auxiliary verbs like would have).

 1